opentofu/tofu-ls/docs/commands.md

 ## Command Prefix

-All commands use `terraform-ls.` prefix to avoid any conflicts with commands registered by any other language servers user may be using at the same time.
+All commands use `tofu-ls.` prefix to avoid any conflicts with commands registered by any other language servers user may be using at the same time.